tsmx/nodejs-cloud-function-tutorial/README.md

 ## Summary

-Following this tutorial we now have a convenient configuration managament for a cloud fcuntion in GCP.
+Following this tutorial we now have a convenient configuration managament for a GCP cloud function.
 - No secret is exposed in the code
 - Minimum dependency on the cloud provider with only one environment variable supplied
 - Full feature-set of JSON available in the configuration design (structuring, array, etc.)